HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

 )
 }}

-When using an incorrect `as` attribute value - as opposed to unrecognized value, such as using `style` instead of `script`; the browser will duplicate the file download as the request won't match the resource stored in the preload cache.
+When using an incorrect `as` attribute value—as opposed to unrecognized value, such as using `style` instead of `script`; the browser will duplicate the file download as the request won't match the resource stored in the preload cache.

 <p class="note">Note: While <code>video</code> is included in the spec, it isn't supported by any browser and would be treated as an invalid value and ignored.</p>